How to protect yourself from narcissistic behavior whether it’s a toxic parent, narcissistic boss, or romantic partner.

 Are you wondering why there is so much conflict in your relationship?
 Would you label it as “dysfunctional” or at least problematic?
 Many people are in a relationship like this with individuals whether it is romantic, a parent-child relationship, friendship, an employee or boss, or another kind.
 People are often left confused and wonder why do I feel depleted by this person or why do I feel “stuck” with this person.
 You may have great love for this individual or you may have great resentment or both.

-Regardless, there is often a phenomena in these types of relationships that people don’t know are happening or can’t accurately identify.
+Regardless, there is often a phenomenon in these types of relationships that people don’t know are happening or can’t accurately identify.
 Often times in dysfunctional relationships, not always, but often there may be a personality disorder or personality disorder traits that are occurring.
 What is a personality disorder?
 You may have never heard of it.
 You may be familiar with it.
-It can be difficult to fully identify.
+It can be difficult to fully identify either way.

 3. Diagnosis Description and DSM-V:

-A personality disorder is a persistent, inflexible pattern of behaving and thinking that differs greatly from the norms of society or expectations of others.
+A personality disorder, like narcissism, is a persistent, inflexible pattern of behaving and thinking that differs greatly from the norms of society or expectations of others.
 These individuals are often high functioning and active members of society however have character and personality flaws that differ significantly from those of others.
-The DSM-V defines personality disorder as “An enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual’s culture.”
+The DSM-V (Diagnostic and Statistical Manual of Mental Disorders), which is used to diagnosis narcissism, defines a personality disorder as “An enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual’s culture.”

 4. A valuable tool to managing narcissistic behavior from others: